Out with the Bath Water

 Now there are layers here.
 So many.
 But there are a few I don't want us to miss.
 You ready?

-I feel like sometimes we forgt that we are the benefactors of the Bible.
-We know how stois end.
+I feel like sometimes we forget we are the benefactors of the Bible.
+We know how stories end.
 We know who's coming around the corner.
 We get to see God's imagination and penmanship in retrospect.
 The characters in these stories do not.

 Remember y'all...
-The Bible is a container of biographies, telling the stories of lives God created and guided.
-Bathsheba spent the rest of her days mourning the life of her husband (the one she loved) and the life of a child she had through actions of infideltiy.
-To a man she didn't even want.
+The Bible is a container of biographies, telling the stories of lives God created and guided - and those who did not follow Him.
+Bathsheba spent the rest of her days mourning the life of her husband (Uriah - the one she loved) and the life of a child she had through actions of infidelity to a man she didn't even want.

 🗣️🗣️🎙️🎙️ALL BECAUSE SHE WAS JUST TAKING A BATH